 Forgiveness: Lessons From Stephen

 What happens when we yield to the HolySpirit daily and live eternity-conscious?
 Forgiving others becomes easy.
-Let’s examine Acts 7:54-60 […]
+Let’s examine Acts 7:54-60 (KJV) When they heard these things, they were cut to the heart, and they gnashed on him with their teeth.
+But he, being full of the Holy Ghost, looked up stedfastly into heaven, and saw the glory of […]

 Forgiveness: It takes Prayer

 Forgiveness can be difficult– particularly when offenders do not recognize or acknowledge the wrong they have done.
-It is also […]
+It is also difficult to forgive when death or life-altering situations are involved.
+God is not ignorant of the various events that make forgiveness difficult.
+When it is hard to forgive, remember 2 Corinthians 10:3-6 For though we […]

 Forgiveness:They Know Not What They Do